 Special thanks to the swellegant Shalymar, Dancers, Musicians and Co

 Shalymar recognises the challenge of seeking to balance a passion for the performing arts with the mundane.
-Balance in this context is like a fleeting elusion – never really achieved.
-It’s a passion that drives in a way that only a dancer can understand, and involves always figuring out how, to live that passion in the ideal of an ever-changing now.
+Balance in this context is like a fleeting illusion – never really achieved.
+It’s a passion that drives in a way that only a dancer can understand, and involves always figuring out how, to live that passion in the ideal of an ever-changing now..

 It’s ironic that in this constellation the mundane also draws benefit, in that it is dealt with ever more efficiently, thus leaving more space for the art.
 Maybe it’s this tension; this fact that it never fits; this perpetual dance of coming to terms – that is in large part, the art itself.
-Shalymar lives her passion for oriental dance and culture; works as a financial controller at one of Germany’s leading international firms, and runs her own dance school, offering training workshops and performances globally.
+Shalymar lives her passion for oriental dance and culture; works in finance and runs her own dance school, offering training workshops and performances globally.

 Safe for Children – no stretching, trimming or bending applied just riddim and clicks =)